 - SmartRide — SmartRide is a usage-based insurance program from Nationwide that may let you earn an instant 10% discount when you sign up.
 The safer you drive, the higher the discounts you could get – which could be as high as 40%.

 - Safe driver discount — You may be able to take advantage of the safe driver discount if you have no accidents or major violations on your record for at least five years.

-- Multi-policy discount — When you bundle a home and auto policy with Nationwide, you may save an average of $646.
-Progressive’s multi-policy discount only comes with a savings of 5%, which is much lower.
+- Multi-policy discount — When you bundle a home and auto policy with Nationwide, you may save up to 20%.
+Meanwhile, Progressive’s multi-policy discount comes with average savings of 4%, which could result in potentially lower savings for policyholders.

 - Teen driver discount — Progressive’s teen driver discount may help keep your rate from increasing significantly after adding a newly licensed driver to your policy.

 - Pay in full discount — You may be able to earn a discount from Progressive if you pay your annual premium upfront and in full, rather than in monthly installments.

 - Deductible savings bank — With Progressive’s deductible savings bank, you may be able to lower your comprehensive or collision insurance deductible by $50 for each policy period where you have no claims.

 Nationwide vs Progressive: online and mobile experience comparison

 Overall, Nationwide and Progressive have highly-rated online and mobile experiences.
 Both companies have an online quote tool, helpful resources and articles, and an easy-to-use interface with simple navigation.

 However, we found that Progressive offers better online tools, like the Name Your Price Tool, which allows you to build a policy that fits your budget.
 Both companies also offer a mobile app that includes standard features.
 Here is a look at the Nationwide vs. Progressive mobile app: